On this page

 How does BPS affect my baby?

-Even though BPS was developed as a safe alternative to BPA, new studies show that BPS can cause similar disruptions to your baby’s hormones.
 A National Geographic article published in September 2018 even goes as far as questioning ‘BPA free’ labelling and directly mentions the similarities with BPS.
-While there is still controversy about how much damage the hormone disruption causes, it is generally agreed the younger or smaller the child or baby, the more at risk they are.
+There is still controversy about how much damage the hormone disruption causes.
+But experts generally agree that the younger or smaller the child, the more at risk they are.
 Absorption rates in small babies and children are much faster than in adults, and this includes unborn babies.

 So how can I avoid BPS?